 In summary, we have fabricated novel, patterned nanoscale metallic structures for use as transparent electrodes by a combination of two-polymer microtransfer molding, oblique metal deposition, and argon ion milling techniques.
 Such structures have high optical transparency, in the range of 80% for visible light, and low electrical resistance.
 Different metallic materials were deposited to show the feasibility of such a process to accommodate the requirements for various device applications.
-A working proof-of-principle organic solar cell device was fabricated in large area and have important applications in smart windows and solid state lighting, and roll-to-roll processing can be realized for such structures in the foreseeable future.
+A working proof-of-principle organic solar cell device was fabricated.
+Furthermore, such transparent electrodes can be fabricated in large area and have important applications in smart windows and solid state lighting, and roll-to-roll processing can be realized for such structures in the foreseeable future.